nea89o/Firmament/README.md

 I will not accept contributions until I am sure of under which license I want to publish this mod and some of the infrastructure is more defined.

+### Renaming

+This method is in the process of being renamed to Firmament from NotEnoughUpdates1.19.
+As such some of the branding and code references may still refer to NEU or NotEnoughUpdates.
+This mod is not related to NEU (although I am at this point the most active and (by line count) second most prolific NEU dev (after only Moulberry himself)).
+This mod is also using NEU data and as such can be referred to as "Firmament powered by NEU".
+This mod exists outside the Moulberryverse of mods and is not integrated into the Moulberryverse of quality control and bureaucracy.
+Any references to Moulberry and most references to NEU are due to be removed.
+This mod is not representing NEU in 1.19, although it does have some of its features.